wbh123456/Find-Min-with-GA/README.md

 # Find-Min-with-GA
-Find min of a function using genetic algorithm.
+This program finds the minimum point of a function using Genetic Algorithm.